Pankswork/MERN-Stack-Project/README.md

 4. Now to to create project, First we will create for frontend: go to project>manually>name and key =frontend and branch=main.
 5.Analyze your project> give your exixting token>others>linux>copy the code and save it.
 5. Now for backend, do the same and save the code.
-6. Save sonarqube token and aws account id in jenkins. kind=secret text ,ID=sonar-token kind=secret text ,ID=ACCOUNT_ID
+6. Save sonarqube token, aws account id github in jenkins. kind=secret text ,ID=sonar-token kind=secret text ,ID=ACCOUNT_ID
+  kind=secret text ,ID=github

 # Create ECR repo for frontend and backend repo
 1. Go to ECR >create>private>frontend.